doitintl/iris3/README.md

 ## On resource creation

 Iris labels newly-created resources by listening to Google Cloud Operations   Logs.
-You can disable this: See ["Deploy"](#deployment) or run `deploy.sh -h`.
+You can disable this: See [INSTALL](INSTALL.md) or run `deploy.sh -h`.

 ## On schedule